Hokah couple featured on FYI Network’s ‘Tiny House Nation’

 “Of the two of us he’s always been a minimalist,” Ashleigh said of her husband.
 “He has only two pairs of shoes, a few pairs of pants.”

-Tonight (Jan.
-14) the couple will share their story with America as they will be featured on FYI Network’s “Tiny House Nation.”
+On Jan.
+14, the couple shared their story with America as they were featured on FYI Network’s “Tiny House Nation.”

 Their home, which now sits in Houston County just outside Hokah, can be moved to any location which is part of the appeal for the couple.